2022-23 Approved School of Engineering Breadth Courses

 Petitioning to Use Higher-Level Courses for SoE Requirements: It is possible to substitute a higher-level course for a School of Engineering basic requirement (math, science, or Engineering fundamental) via SoE Petition to Deviate.
 We encourage students to take/use a higher-level course if taking the introductory course would mean repeating material already learned and tested.
 For instance, if you are an ME major who has already taken ME 210, there is no point in going backwards and taking ENGR 40M; instead you could substitute a course such as EE 102A.

-Course Chart for the TiS Requirement Note: CE and MS&E majors must choose from among the courses marked “X” in the major columns.
-Students in other majors may choose from any of the following courses, although only BMC, CS majors in the Biocomputation track, and BME majors may use HUMBIO 174 (the ethics component in this class is applicable to future medical doctors, not to other engineers), & CS majors have priority in CS 181W.
+Course Chart for the TiS Requirement Note: MS&E majors must choose from among the courses marked “X” in the major columns; CE majors must take CEE 102A.
+Students in other majors may choose from any of the following courses, although CS majors have priority in CS 181W.

 Important note for Technology in Society: You must use a course that is on the approved list the year you take it.